newt-ttt/SpeedSense/README.md

 ## Acknowledgments

 * Our team advisor, Professor Beatriz Lorenzo
+* Our evaluators, Professor Jun Yao and Professor Daniel Holcomb
 * UMass Amherst ECE Department for the excellent help along the way

 <p align="right">(<a href="#readme-top">back to top</a>)</p>